 By 40 points, the vast majority of Americans believe religious freedom should be protected even when it conflicts with government laws (65 percent to 25 percent).
 Strong majorities of Republicans (74 percent), Independents (63 percent) and Democrats (60 percent) agree.

 Almost three-quarters of Americans — and a majority of Americans of all political persuasions — agree that abortion should be substantially restricted to, at most, the first three months of pregnancy.
 This includes 58 percent of Democrats, 90 percent of Republicans and 72 percent of Independents.

 Nearly three-quarters of those who agree abortion should be significantly restricted (74 percent) want the Supreme Court to act to do so.
 That means more than half of all Americans (55 percent) agree that the Supreme Court should rule to allow abortion restrictions.

-The survey of 1,009 adults was conducted July 5-12, 2016, by the Marist Institute for Public Opinion and sponsored by the Knights of Columbus.
-Adults 18 years of age and older residing in the continental United States were interviewed on either landline or mobile phones in English using live interviewers.
-Results for adults are statistically significant within ±3.1 percentage points.
+This survey of 2,729 adults was conducted Dec.
+12-19, 2016, by the Marist Poll and sponsored and funded in partnership with the Knights of Columbus.
+Adults 18 years of age and older residing in the contiguous United States were contacted on landline or mobile numbers and interviewed in English or Spanish by telephone using live interviewers.
+Results are statistically significant within plus or minus 1.9 percentage points.
 The error margin increases for cross-tabulations.